 How to use Health Check & Troubleshooting plugin

-Go to your Plugins list → click on Troubleshoot at Smart Slider 3 or at the plugin you want to test out while other plugins and your theme is not used.
+Go to your Plugins list → click on Troubleshoot at Smart Slider 3.
+This will turn off all other plugins.

-Now it is only Smart Slider 3, which is active on your website (for your user).
-Check out the action, for example saving slide, activating the license, publishing a slider, which didn't worked for you to see if it works while only Smart Slider 3 is active with a default WordPress theme.
+Check out the action, for example saving slide, activating the license, publishing a slider, which didn't worked for you to see if it works while only Smart Slider 3 is active.

 If you confirmed, that Smart Slider 3 works just by itself, go to the Plugins list → start to enable your plugins one-by-one with the troubleshooting.
 (You will only see this "Enable while troubleshooting" option at those plugins, which are active on your live website.)